Go Back

 INSTRUCTIONS

-• In a large bowl, cream together the margarine and sugar until light and fluffy.
+• In a large bowl, cream together the margarine and sugar until light and fluffy in both colour and texture.

 • Add the eggs one at a time, ensuring each is mixed through before adding the next.
 If the mixture appears to curdle, simply add a spoonful of your flour to bring it back together.

-• Sift in the flour and gently fold to create a batter.
+• Sift in the flour and gently fold until just combined, creating a batter.
+Do not overmix!

-• Transfer the batter to your pre-lined tin and bake in your preheated oven for 30-40 minutes until risen, golden, and a skewer inserted comes out clean.
+• Transfer the batter to your pre-lined tin, spreading it right into the edges and corners.
+Bake in your preheated oven for 30-40 minutes, until risen, golden, and a skewer inserted comes out clean.

 • Once your cake has cooled completely, warm your jam for about 20 seconds in a microwave (this isn't essential, but it does make it easier to spread).
 Spread your jam over the top of your cake, making sure to get right into the corners and edges.
 Sprinkle your coconut over the top of your jam to finish.